In 60 seconds: Furlong and Ryan tries crucial as Ireland beat Wales to top world rankings

 Penalties Conceded: Ireland 6 Wales 12 + 3 f-k

-Injuries: Keith Earls’s first game of the summer ended prematurely when he was withdrawn due to tendonitis in a knee early in the second half, while Cian Healy did not return from a half-time Head Injury Assessment.
+Injuries: Keith Earls’s first game of the summer ended prematurely when he was withdrawn in the second half, Joe Schmidt describing his injury as bang on his quad muscle, just above the knee, while the boss was confident Cian Healy was well having not returned from a half-time Head Injury Assessment.

 Next up: So the phoney war comes to an end and the real fun begins.
 Ireland’s 2019 World Cup squad departs for Tokyo on Wednesday and onto a training base in Chiba ahead of their Pool A opener against Scotland in Yokohama on Sunday, September 22.